GMOD/jbrowse-components/packages/website/docs/bcc2020_plugin_development.md

 - node v10 or greater, installed via https://github.com/nodesource/distributions#installation-instructions

-These links above provide more reliable installation than the apt repositories version, but you can try to install these however you feel confortable
+These links above provide more reliable installation than the apt repositories version, but you can try to install these however you feel comfortable

 ### Install CLI tools